Compression-aware Training of Neural Networks using Frank-Wolfe

 \section{Abstract}

-Many existing Neural Network pruning approaches either rely on retraining to compensate for pruning-caused performance degradation or they induce strong biases to converge to a specific sparse solution throughout training.
-A third paradigm obtains a wide range of compression ratios from a single dense training run while also avoiding retraining.
-Recent work of \citet{Pokutta2020} and \citet{Miao2022} suggests that the \emph{Stochastic Frank-Wolfe} (SFW) algorithm is particularly suited for training state-of-the-art models that are robust to compression.
-We propose leveraging \emph{$k$-support norm} ball constraints and demonstrate significant improvements over the results of \citet{Miao2022} in the case of unstructured pruning.
-We also extend these ideas to the structured pruning domain and propose novel approaches to both ensure robustness to the pruning of convolutional filters as well as to low-rank tensor decompositions of convolutional layers.
-In the latter case, our approach performs on-par with nuclear-norm regularization baselines while requiring only half of the computational resources.
-Our findings also indicate that the robustness of SFW-trained models largely depends on the \emph{gradient rescaling} of the learning rate and we establish a theoretical foundation for that practice.
+Many existing Neural Network pruning approaches rely on either retraining or inducing a strong bias in order to converge to a sparse solution throughout training.
+A third paradigm, \lq compression-aware\rq{} training, aims to obtain state-of-the-art dense models that are robust to a wide range of compression ratios using a single dense training run while also avoiding retraining.
+We propose a framework centered around a versatile family of norm constraints and the \emph{Stochastic Frank-Wolfe} (SFW) algorithm that encourage convergence to well-performing solutions while inducing robustness towards convolutional filter pruning and low-rank matrix decomposition.
+Our method is able to outperform existing compression-aware approaches and, in the case of low-rank matrix decomposition, it also requires significantly less computational resources than approaches based on nuclear-norm regularization.
+Our findings indicate that dynamically adjusting the learning rate of SFW, as suggested by \citet{Pokutta2020}, is crucial for convergence and robustness of SFW-trained models and we establish a theoretical foundation for that practice.